digital-asset/docs.daml.com/docs/2.8.0/docs/query/pqs-user-guide.rst

 read consistency required.
 If there is no need for consistency (eg. reading a historical contract - regardless of lifetime) then payload tables can be queried directly, without any consideration of offset.
-Another example could be a liveness metric query that calculates the number of transactions in the datastore over the past minute.
+Another example is a liveness metric query that calculates the number of transactions in the datastore over the past minute.
 Again, this could be entirely valid without consideration of the parallel-writing method.

 When consistency is required, the reader must be aware of the offset from which they are reading.
-This will ensure they do not also read further offsets that are present - but their precedent events are not yet stored in the database.
+This ensures they do not also read further offsets that are present, but their precedent events are not yet stored in the database.

 To achieve the level of consistency that you require, including